 ISBN 07453 1541 and

 07453 1546 1

-Meanwhile, as Tucker points out, Myanmar continues to be treated as a pariah state.
-One guidebook publisher even leaves Myanmar out of its guide to South-East Asia on the grounds that it does not think people should go there.
+Meanwhile, as Tucker points out, Burma continues to be treated as a pariah state.
+One guidebook publisher even leaves Burma out of its guide to South-East Asia on the grounds that it does not think people should go there.
 That decision is surely the right of every individual to make.
 Truly, a rough guide in more ways than one!
 Despite China's human rights record, including the continuing oppression of Tibet, heavy investment in that country by the West continues and vast quantities of Chinese exports are brought here.
-Yet all trade with Myanmar is discouraged and tourism disparaged.
-If the best way to improve human rights in China is by engagement, then isn't this the best for Myanmar?
+Yet all trade with Burma is discouraged and tourism disparaged.
+If the best way to improve human rights in China is by engagement, then isn't this the best for Burma?

 Women's Auxiliary Service Burma 1942-1946

 Researched and edited by Sally and Lucy Jaffé.

 Soft back; Cost £5 incl. post and packing.

 by Philip Plumb of Chinthe Women can be read in our members' area - here are some extracts from it.|

 Lucy Jaffé never knew her grandmother, Ninian Taylor, who died before Lucy was born, but she knew that she had accomplished something special during the war for which she received the OBE.
 Very little existed to record her achievements and those of the women who worked alongside her to form the Women's Auxiliary Service (Burma).